Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### createCardsForSet
-Function that creates an array of cards with variations (foil, non-foil, foil-etched) for a set.
+Function that creates an array of cards for a set.
 ```tsx
 import { ApiCardType } from '../servertypes/ApiCardType';
 import { Types, Document } from 'mongoose';